insieme/insieme/README.md

 ### Coverage

-Building the coverage us currently only supported on Linux, as Perl and Bash are required.
+Building the coverage is currently only supported on Linux, as Perl and Bash are required.
 To build and view the coverage set the corresponding CMake flag to `ON` and run: